CMLPlatform/relab/docs/src/content/docs/user-guides/rpi-cam.md

 - Verify the Raspberry Pi is powered on and has internet access.
 - Check that the RPi plugin is running and relay credentials are configured.
 - Look at the RPi plugin logs for WebSocket connection errors.
-- Confirm the API key on the RPi matches the one stored in the platform (regenerate if unsure).
+- If the camera was intentionally unpaired or re-paired, confirm the current relay credentials are present on the Pi.

 ### Pairing or relay gets HTTP 403 behind Cloudflare